-At the same time, six lawyers from McElroy, Deutsch – five partners and one of counsel – will be leaving that firm to join O’Toole Scrivo, which currently has 29 lawyers in total.
+At the same time, six lawyers from McElroy, Deutsch – five partners and one of counsel – will be leaving that firm to join O’Toole Scrivo, LLC, which currently has 29 lawyers in total.

 Compoli focuses his practice on general defense, commercial litigation, premises liability, products liability, labor and employment, higher education and contract disputes.